CartoDB/carto-selfhosted-helm/README.md

 10. Make the map public, copy the sharing URL and open it in a new incognito window.

-11. Go back to the `Maps` page, and verify your map appears there and the map thumbnail represents the latest changes you made on the map.
+11. Go back to the `Maps` page, and verify your map appears there and the map thumbnail represents the latest changes you made to the map.

 ### Troubleshooting